acoustic-content-samples/sample-search-api/README.md

 This sample shows some of the capabilities of Acoustic Content (formerly Watson Content Hub or WCH) search services.
 This is a technical sample intended for developers exploring the Acoustic Content APIs and data model.

+This other sample has more options are should be used in most cases: https://github.com/acoustic-content-samples/sample-delivery-search-api

 This sample illustrates:
 - Using the Delivery and Authoring search APIs and some of the powerful filtering capabilities.
 - Calling the authenticated search API both from client JavaScript and from Node.js.